michaelcourcy/kasten-auth0/readme.md

 - Kubernetes up and running
 - An ingress controller with a valid certificate

-The goal is not to explain how we obtained those prerequisite because it will take us too far from our original goal but here is the example used for this tutorial
+The goal is not to explain how we obtained those prerequisites because it will take us too far from our original goal but here is the example used for this tutorial

-1. a kubernetes cluster up and running in digital ocean
+1. a kubernetes cluster up and running
 ```
 kubectl version  --short
 Client Version: v1.24.0